circuitbeard/circuitbeard.github.io/README.md

 # Circuitbeard Website

-The code for the circuitbeard website using github pages
+The code for the circuitbeard website using Github Pages + Jekyll

 ## Useful Snippets